|

 20. president

-the chief executive of a republic
+the leader of a republic or democracy

 Electoral College